zhaoshenzhai/mathwiki/README.md

 An [Obsidian.md](https://obsidian.md) vault for my math course notes in university (integrated with my [dotfiles](https://github.com/zhaoshenzhai/dotfiles)).

-These notes are meant to be a distilled version of the math I've learnt, where ideas, formulations, and important results are broken down into their atomic components of definitions, propositions, and theorems for clarity, precision, and accessibility.
+These notes are meant to be a distilled version of the math I've learnt where ideas, formulations, and important results are broken down into their atomic components of definitions, propositions, and theorems for clarity, precision, and accessibility.

 ### File structures